TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkvirtualnetworkgateways/vpngatewayhighcpu-public.md

   "ingestionClientIdentities": [],
   "version": 1.0,
   "learnMoreLink": "https://aka.ms/HighP2SConnectionsVNetGateway",
-  "description": Consider increasing the size of your VNet Gateway SKU to address high CPU use", "longDescription": "Under high traffic load, the VPN gateway may drop packets due to high CPU.
-You should consider upgrading your VPN Gateway SKU.", "potentialBenefits": "",
+  "description": "Consider increasing the size of your VNet Gateway SKU to address high CPU use", "longDescription": "Under high traffic load, the VPN gateway may drop packets due to high CPU.
+You should consider upgrading your VPN Gateway SKU.", "potentialBenefits": "Increasing the size of your VPN gateway will ensure that it can handle the load", "actions": [
-  "actions": [
     {
       "actionId": "9ac9a68c-7da7-48aa-85c5-54efd4e910a7",